 Important Candlestick Patterns to Know

 Candlestick charts are one of many popular tools used for technical stock analysis.
 They are also called Japanese candlestick charts or patterns, because they were first invented in Japan in the 1700s to track the prices of rice.
-Today, candlestick patterns reveal patterns in stock prices.
+Today, candlestick patterns are used to reveal potential patterns in stock price movements.

-They are also one of multiple types of charts that traders use to analyze stock prices, and there are some general patterns that are helpful to know and understand if you’re participating in the markets.
+Candlestick charts are one of multiple types of technical tools that traders use to analyze stock prices.
+There are some general patterns that are helpful to know and understand if you’re using candlestick charts while trading.

 What Is a Candlestick Pattern?